Discover more from Pessimists Archive Newsletter

 In 1961 a Gallup poll showed only 33% of Americans in favor of moon landing

-This isn’t something you often hear about regarding the history of the moon mission.
-It is conveniently ignored in the popular mind, in lieu of a story of collective triumph against the USSR, a narrative that pleases the left as an example of the power of public funding and the right, as a triumph of the capitalist west against the communist east.
-The retroactive support now is as bi-partisan as the opposition was then.
+Popular opposition isn’t something you often hear about regarding the Apollo program.
+It is conveniently missing from America’s collective memory, in lieu of a tale of collective patriotic triumph.
+A narrative that pleases Democrats as an example of successful big public programs and Republicans, as a triumph of the capitalist west against the communist east.

-In the aftermath of the moon landing, approval for that specific mission didn’t meaningfully budge.
 47% said it was worth it a decade later, in 1979 and it would take 20 years for amnesia to set it and this number to reach 77% in 1989.
 Meanwhile opposition to further moon missions remained higher than support for one until at least the mid-1990s.
 The US hasn’t been back to the moon since 1972.

 This time around, fiscal conservatives are less opposed, since private efficiencies like re-usable rockets have lowered the tax burden of space exploration.
-Left wing critics like Bernie Sanders complain - argue in outlets like The Guardian - that those private dollars invested in space ought to have been taxed away to fund public programs like Apollo - ignoring the fact those kind of programs have always been politically unpopular.
-Sanders would have likely made the same arguments about Apollo had he been a Senator in the 1960s.
+Left wing critics like Bernie Sanders complain - in outlets like The Guardian - that those private dollars invested in space ought to have been taxed away to fund public programs like Apollo - ignoring the fact those kind of programs have always been politically unpopular.
+(Sanders would have likely made the same arguments about Apollo had he been a Senator in the 1960s.)

-Ironically in July 1969, that same out let in which Sanders wrote - The Guardian - called a teachers’ union officer a “cynic” for calling America’s moonshot “A trivial prestige exercise” that “ignored the social conditions existing in the world”, reporting that when man first set foot on the moon, he had not even been watching it on TV.
+Ironically in July 1969, that same outlet in which Sanders wrote - The Guardian - called a teachers’ union officer a “cynic” for calling America’s moonshot “A trivial prestige exercise” that “ignored the social conditions existing in the world”, reporting that when man first set foot on the moon, he had not even been watching it on TV.

 In my opinion, the 1969 Moon landing was an event that was supposed to occur in the 21st Century, not the 20th.
 The was clawed into the 20th Century only though the full industrial and scientific might of the United States.